huggingface/optimum-benchmark/README.md

 This will run the benchmark using the configuration in [`examples/pytorch_bert.yaml`](examples/pytorch_bert.yaml) and store the results in `runs/pytorch_bert`.

-The result files are `benchmark_report.json`, the program's logs `experiment.log` and the configuration that's been used `experiment_config.yaml`, including backend, launcher, benchmark and environment configurations.
+The result files are `benchmark_report.json`, the program's logs `cli.log` and the configuration that's been used `experiment_config.json`, including backend, launcher, benchmark and environment configurations.

 The directory for storing these results can be changed by setting `hydra.run.dir` (and/or `hydra.sweep.dir` in case of a multirun) in the command line or in the config file.

-### Configuration overrides 🎛️
+#### Configuration overrides 🎛️

 It's easy to override the default behavior of a benchmark from the command line.